-Our total current assets amounted to \$547.1 million as of December 31, 2015, of which \$258.2 million consisted of cash and cash equivalents and short-term bank deposits.
-Total current liabilities amounted to \$172.7 million as of December 31, 2015.
-Most of our cash and cash equivalents and short-term bank deposits are held in banks in Israel, Switzerland and the U.S., with only minor amounts subject to any restrictions on movement of balances within our company and our subsidiaries.
+Our total current assets amounted to \$553.0 million as of December 31, 2016, of which \$280.3 million consisted of cash and cash equivalents.
+Total current liabilities amounted to 64.6 million as of December 31, 2016.
+Most of our cash and cash equivalents are held in banks in Israel, Switzerland and the U.S.

 Our credit risk of our accounts receivable is limited due to the relatively large number of customers and their wide geographic distribution.
-In addition, we try to reduce the credit exposures of our accounts receivable by credit limits, credit insurance for many of our customers, ongoing credit evaluation and account monitoring procedures.
+In addition, we seek to reduce the credit exposures of our accounts receivable by credit limits, credit insurance for many of our customers, ongoing credit evaluation and account monitoring procedures.

-We believe that we will have adequate cash and cash equivalents to fund our ongoing operations and that these sources of liquidity will be sufficient to satisfy our capital expenditure requirements for the next twelve months.
+We believe that we will have adequate cash and cash equivalents to fund our ongoing operations and that these sources of liquidity will be sufficient to satisfy our capital expenditurend debt requirements for the next twelve months.